auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 <img src="../../images/MoL/pos_time_wave.gif" width="60%" height="60%">
 {: refdef}

 The above graph shows the position of a weight on a spring as it changes over time.
-By graphing the information this way we can apply proven techniques to learn more.
-The important part is just like with binary we can represent so much with these Cartesian graphs.
+Think about this further.
+We can represent a point in space changing over time in terms of a wave, a graph.
+Consider the change in space of a particle over time.
+With a wave function we can define a particle's change in space and time over an infinite period.
+Every particle in your body that makes up you can be graphed in a wave, and the bundle of waves making up every _bit_ of you is the total wave function which defines your change in space over time.
+In addition to describing points we can also generate a wave representation of shapes.
 We can graph all kinds of geometric shapes as waves.

 {:refdef: style="text-align: center;"}
 <img src="../../images/MoL/shape_wave.gif">